Nisaanth/JS-STORYGAME/README.md

 ### Learning points
-1. learned how to make
+1. learned how to use the if else statement.
-2.